evkx/evkx.github.io/content/models/peugot/2008/E-2008/_index.md

 ---
 title: Peugot E-2008
 linktitle: "E-2008"
 description: "Peugot E-2008 is an all-electric crossover with a WLTP range of up to 406 km (252 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true